 Title: Chairman of the Board

-Harold L. Crow, Chairman of the Board at Tosk, Inc., has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in the pharmaceutical industry.
+Milovan E. Blair, the chairman of the board at the Northeast Power Coordinating Council Inc., has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in the utility industry.